 - Viktor Suvorov described in his book "Tales of a Liberator" how, during the invasion of Czechoslovakia, a group of Soviet soldiers accidentally burned a motorcycle and attempted to pass it off as loss to enemy action.
 The battalion commander spotted the lie immediately, but said he'd sign the protocol... so long as they'd add that the motorcycle had upon it a grenade launcher another company dropped into water.
 By the time the documents reached the front commander, the motorcycle also carried two fur coats, two night-vision devices, a rangefinder, a machinegun, a radio transmitter and a barrel of alcohol.

-- In Brazil 2014, Luis Suarez got in trouble in the Uruguay-Italy match for biting Giorgio Chiellini.
+- In the 2014 FIFA World Cup, Luis Suárez got in trouble in the Uruguay-Italy match for biting Giorgio Chiellini.
 The excuse he gave was something along the lines of "I fell and his body collided with my teeth".
-Read the full article here.
+Read the full article here.note

 There are definitely more examples after this, but we're out of indices.